oracle-livelabs/oci/oci-network-firewall/lab1/lab1.md

 4. On the VCN Details page, on the left menu, click **Subnets** and then click on the Firewall subnet created earlier.
   ![Click subnet2](images/clicksubnet.png)

-   On the menu that opens (subnet details), click **Add Security List** and add the new one we created.
+   In the menu that opens (subnet details), click **Add Security List** and add the new one we created.
   ![Add sec list](images/addsl.png)

    Next, remove the Default Security List by clicking on the 3 **dots** at the end of the row, and clicking **Remove**.